pippinbarr/cart263-2021/topics/ai/introducing-ml5js.md

 ## Tutorials

 In the sidebar when we're looking at the **Getting Started** page we can see some tutorials, including "Introduction to ml5.js".
 This has a complete example of using ml5.js with p5.js, with code and everything.
 It could be a good place to start understanding the general structure of working with the library.
+Of course, here we are in the midst of our **own** tutorial, so we won't go there for now.

 ---

 ## API

 After the tutorials, the reference does become more complex.
-It provides the documentation for all the different possibilities within ml5.js, the API.
+It provides the documentation for all the different possibilities within ml5.js.
+That is, the **API**.
 The key thing for us is to focus on the actual categories of **machine learning models** that the library provides.
 Essentially we can treat these as somewhat magical and just **use** them in our projects.

 Thus, we can choose particular models/categories of machine learning and investigate those things specifically.
 If we browse quickly through them, we'll find examples to look at.
 For example we could look at **Handpose**, notice the animated GIF of the basic idea (it locates your hand) and then scroll down to the examples to try it out live.
 Looking at the **p5 web editor** examples is a nice way to check things out instantly.

-With this in mind we can check out the other ml5.js models and algorithms that we could potentially use, getting a lay of the land before diving into it ourselves.
+With this in mind, we can check out the other ml5.js models and algorithms, getting an overall sense land before diving into it ourselves.

 ---

 ## Community

-The **Community** section of the ml5.js site contains much more sophisticated examples from community members.
+Finally, the **Community** section of the ml5.js site contains much more sophisticated examples from community members.
 These are often **seriously** impressive.
-At least some of these will have their source code available, though that's not guaranteed.
+At least some of these will hopefully have their source code available, though that's not guaranteed.
 You could also investigate individual developers to look at their other work to find yet more examples of creative code.

 ---